 2018 Anvil Centre Artists-in-Residence Program Current Call For Proposals:

-The Anvil Centre Artist-in-Residence Program is calling for proposals for the 2018 calendar year.
-Deadline to submit applications is Wednesday November 15 2017, 4:30pm.
-For more information, download full Call for Proposals.
+The Anvil Centre Artist-in-Residence Program call for proposals for the 2018 calendar year is now closed. download full Call for Proposals.

 August 2017: Julian Legere & Michelle Cyr